flanksource/docs/canary-checker/docs/security.md

 You can take following steps to harden your installation.

-1. 1et the following helm values:
+Set the following helm values:

 | Path                       | Value   | Impact                                                                                    |
 | -------------------------- | ------- | ----------------------------------------------------------------------------------------- |